|Model: ||Coupe 20V Turbo|

 The Fiat Coupe was designed by Chris Bangle, who is most (in)famous for his time as chief of design of BMW, after leaving Fiat, where he designed cars such as the Z9 and GINA concept cars over a period of 17 years.
 The interior was designed by famed coachworker Pininfarina and includes striking details such as body colored dashboard trim.
 Lest you forget who designed the interior, the name Pininfarina is displayed prominently in the center of the dashboard trim.

 Earlier year models carried the 2.0L 16 V turbo and normally aspirated version of Fiat’s twin-cam designed engine which is most famous for powering the Lancia Delta Integrale, a car which won the World Rally Championship a record six times.
-In 1996, the engines were replaced with either a 1.8 L 4 cylinder 16V engine, or a 2.0 L in-line 5 cylinder 20V engine available in turbo and normally aspirated versions.
-Both versions can be found in the Japanese Used Auto market.
+In 1996, the engines were replaced with either a 1.8 L 4 cylinder 16V engine, and a 2.0 L in-line 5 cylinder 20V engine available in turbo and normally aspirated versions.

 The 2.0 L in-line 5 cylinder 20V turbo engine found on the sportiest version of the Fiat Coupe produced a total of 220 PS (217 hp) and propelled the car from 0-100 km/h in only 6.3 seconds with a top speed of 155 mph (6-speed).
 As if to emphasize the Coupe was designed as a sports car, the vehicle only came with manual transmissions, with earlier year models coming with a 5-speed and the 1998 and newer models having an optional 6-speed.